gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

 ### The Importance of Supporting Scalability

-As mentioned above, as the business grows, we need it for being able to meet market demands which always shift based on how people interests and tastes change.
+As mentioned above, with the business growth, we need it for being able to meet market demands which always shift based on how people interests and tastes change.

 The scalability capability of your system can make you stay competitive in these circumstances.

-Can make your system being able to cope with increasing demands of working with more customers, data and resources while also reducing your costs.
+It can make your system being able to cope with increasing demands of working with more customers, data and resources while also reducing your costs.

 ### The Mind Shift with Erlang / OTP